Dylan Grimes: Post-premiership career

+Grimes announced his retirement in August of 2024.
+His 15-year career finished with 234 games.

 Player profile

 Grimes plays as a lock-down defender, capable of directly matching up on tall and small forwards.
 He is notable for the foot-speed to contain small opponents and the spoiling prowess to effectively defend key position forwards.
 After previously being described by Richmond head coach Damien Hardwick as the Robin to teammate and five-time All-Australian Alex Rance's Batman, Grimes ascended to become one of the league's best defenders with Rance's knee injury and subsequent retirement in 2019.

 Ahead of the 2020 season, Grimes was named by the Herald Sun as Richmond's 11th best player of the AFL era.
 At the end of the year he was named the third best defender and 16th best player overall in the Herald Sun's list of the best players of the 2020 season.